pretix/pretix-docs/docs/tutorial/event.md

 We will take a closer look at products (tickets, gift cards, etc.) in the next section of this tutorial.

 All we are going to do on this page is add two more pieces of information that are mandatory for our ticket shop to go live.
-We will provide a general email address at which our customers can contact us in the Contact address" field.
+We will provide a general email address at which our customers can contact us in the "Contact address" field.
 This email address will be displayed in the page footer of our shop with the label "Contact event organizer".

 We will provide a URL to legal imprint information for our organization's online presence in the "Imprint URL" field.